GilbitGitfried/solid-umbrella/proposal.md

 ## Questions to answer for Exercise #2

 1. Name:

 Gift Planner

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

+The output will produce a list of people who have birthdays in the specified month, ranked by how good of a friend they are, with a specified amount for how much you can spend on their gift.

+Example:
+Ross Skelly - 1/16/1994 - $54
+June Tabithat - 1/4/1993 - $50
+Edgar Poe - 1/19/1890 - $12

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.

+The input data is the data needed to construct an instance of "Person"

+Example:

+Input Name:
+"Ross Skelly"

+Input Birth month:
+"January"

+Input Day of birth:
+"16"

+Input Year of birth:
+"1994"

+Input on a scale of 1-10, how good of a friend this person is:
+"2"

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

+The UI for this program will be a text menu, run from the main class with options as follows:

+1.)
+Adding a new friend

+2.)
+Removing a friend

+3.)
+Modifying a friend's information

+4.)
+Generating a gift-budget plan

+5.)
+Saving the stored friends to a file

+6.)
+Loading friends from a file

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.

+We will need interfaces and implementations for a priority queue and a hash table.
+Another class to create instances of individuals will also be required.
+The main class will handle user interface/input and saving/loading information.
+The main class will also handle calls to helper classes when appropriate.

 Name each interface or class and briefly describe its function or purpose.
+Priority queue interface/class - ADT and implementation of a priority queue, used to organize the return order of indivduals Hash table interface/class - ADT and implementation of a hash table to store instances of Person class Person class - Used to construct and store data of individuals Main class - handle running of program and user interface and saving/loading files

 ## Edit and Submit this file and any figures referenced by this document.